abdeljalil-senhaji/Quiz_Cell_Images/README.md

 # **Tutorial**
-CellImageQuizi s a playful learning website, you will learn how to recognise microscopy features and components by answering quiz.
+Cell Image Quiz s a playful learning website, you will learn how to recognise microscopy features and components by answering quiz.

 ## Link to the web site:
 https://abdeljalil.herokuapp.com/